cass-kul/cass-kul.github.io/_exercises/advanced-c-asm.md

 If we pass the struct itself, the function will operate on a copy of it.
 We can update the fields of this copy, but those changes will not be reflected in the original struct.
-This is why we need to pass a pointer (= create a copy of the pointer), because that will point to the location of the original struct, which will allow the function to update it.
+This is why we need to pass a pointer (= create a copy of the pointer), because by pointing to the location of the original struct, we allow the function to update it.
 </details>

 ### Exercise 3

-Define a struct containing a float, double, long, string (i.e. `char *`), and a single char.
+Define a struct containing a float, double, long, integer *pointer*, and a single char.
 Print the size of the struct.
 Create a new instance of this struct and print the addresses of each field.
-Draw the memory lay-out chosen by the compiler.
+Draw the memory layout chosen by the compiler.
 Did the compiler introduce padding?
 If so, where and how much?

 # Fixed-length arrays

 We have already seen integer variables in both C and assembly.
 How can we create an array of many integers?
-Let's say for example, that we want to store how many classes we have on each day.
+Let's say, for example, that we want to store how many classes we have on each day.
 We could of course just declare a variable for each day (`int monday, tuesday, ...;`), but this would get out of hand quickly if we want to perform an operation on all variables.